Extremal Quantiles under Two-Way Clustering: Extension to Quantile Regressions

-\end{assumption} Assumptions \ref{conditional regular}-\ref{lyapunov2} are analogous to Assumptions~\ref{a:regular}--\ref{a:lyapunov}, respectively, in Section \ref{sec:asymptotic_theory} concerning unconditional quantiles.
-Assumption~\ref{conditional regular} (i) requires Assumption \ref{regular2} to hold conditional on each $\alpha_i$, $\gamma_t$, and both $\alpha_i$ and $\gamma_t$.
-Assumption \ref{conditional regular} (ii) requires the existence of the quantile density function and its regular variation.
-It also necessitates the regular variation of the conditional quantile density function.
-It is important to note that the exponent can vary among the densities $f_u(F_u^{-1}(\tau) | \alpha_i)$, $f_u(F_u^{-1}(\tau) | \gamma_t)$, and $f_u(F_u^{-1}(\tau) | \alpha_i, \gamma_t)$.
-Similar to Assumption 2 in the previous section, Assumption \ref{b2} places a constraint on the conditional cumulative distribution function of the variable $u$ given $X$.
-Assumption \ref{density2} imposes a constraint on the relationship between the conditional density function and the conditional density function of the variable $u$.
-For instance, Assumption \ref{density2} (i) states that the rate at which the density function of $u$ approaches zero should not be significantly faster than the rate at which the conditional density function of $u$ given $\alpha_i$ approaches zero.
+Assumptions~\ref{conditional regular}--\ref{lyapunov2} are analogous to Assumptions~\ref{a:regular}--\ref{a:lyapunov}, respectively, in Section \ref{sec:asymptotic_theory} concerning unconditional quantiles.
+Assumption~\ref{conditional regular} (i) requires that Assumption~\ref{regular2} holds conditional on each of the latent variables $\alpha_i$, $\gamma_t$, and both $\alpha_i$ and $\gamma_t$.
+Assumption~\ref{conditional regular} (ii) requires the existence of the quantile density function and its regular variation.
+It also imposes regular variation on the conditional quantile density functions.
+The exponents of the regular variation may differ across the conditional densities $f_u(F_u^{-1}(\tau) \mid \alpha_i)$, $f_u(F_u^{-1}(\tau) \mid \gamma_t)$, and $f_u(F_u^{-1}(\tau) \mid \alpha_i, \gamma_t)$.
+Similar to Assumption~\ref{a:b}, Assumption~\ref{b2} here imposes constraints on the conditional cumulative distribution function of the variable $u$ given $X$.
+Assumption~\ref{density2} governs the relationship between the unconditional and conditional density functions of $u$.
+For example, Assumption~\ref{density2} (i) requires that the density of $u$ does not decay significantly faster than its conditional counterpart given $\alpha_i$.
 In other words, the decline in the density of $u$ should not be much more rapid than the decline in the conditional density of $u$ given $\alpha_i$.
-Assumption \ref{lyapunov2} ensures certain moment conditions needed to verify the Lyapunov-type central limit theorem, which underpins the asymptotic Gaussianity of our estimator.
+Lastly, Assumption~\ref{lyapunov2} imposes certain moment conditions needed to verify the Lyapunov-type central limit theorem, which underpins the asymptotic Gaussianity of our estimator.